Azure/AKS/examples/azure-service-mesh/security/cert-manager-letsencrypt/readme.md

-# Cert-Manager Let's Encrypt Integration with Azure Service Mesh (ASM)
+# Cert-Manager Let's Encrypt Integration with Istio-based service mesh add-on

-This document contains instructions on how to integrate Istio based service mesh add-on for AKS with cert-manager and obtain letsencrypt certificates for setting up secure ingress gateways.
+This document contains instructions on how to integrate Istio-based service mesh add-on for AKS with cert-manager and obtain letsencrypt certificates for setting up secure ingress gateways.

 ## Objectives
 * Deploy bookinfo demo app, expose a secure HTTPS service using simple TLS.